-Multiple studies published in peer-reviewed scientific journals1 show that 97 percent or more of actively publishing climate scientists agree: Climate-warming trends over the past century are very likely due to human activities.
+Multiple studies published in peer-reviewed scientific journals1 show that 97 percent or more of actively publishing climate scientists agree*: Climate-warming trends over the past century are extremely likely due to human activities.
 In addition, most of the leading scientific organizations worldwide have issued public statements endorsing this position.
 The following is a partial list of these organizations, along with links to their published statements and a selection of related resources.

 AMERICAN SCIENTIFIC SOCIETIES